 Ute Indian Tribe, Colorado (2018)

 Colorado Land Returned to the Ute Indian Tribe

 Ute Indian Tribe Political Action Committee, October 30th

 Sierra stewards listen to the trees, and a California tribe regains an ancestral land

 The Sacramento Bee, June

-Tuluwat (portion of) returned to Wiyot Tribe in Eureka, CA (2018)
+Tuluwat returned to Wiyot Tribe in Eureka, California (2018)

 The Coming Home Song: Wiyot People Joyous as Eureka City Council Takes Another Step Towards Returning Indian Island